top of page

 Dear Colleagues,

-If you missed the 12th Dilemmas & Debates in Colorectal Surgery Conference (DDCRS) this January, fear not!
-The redemption you've been waiting for is here. 🎉
+If you missed the 12th Dilemmas & Debates in Colorectal Surgery Conference (DDCRS) last year — here’s your chance to make it right. 🎉

 Mr Joseph W Nunoo-Mensah, Professor Narimantas E. Samalavicius, Mr Pasquale Giordano, Mr Piero Nastro